Week 9 NFL score predictions, best bets today: Expert reveals exact picks for every game

 SportsLine expert Eric Cohen reveals his score predictions for all 14 games in Week 9 of the NFL schedule

 Perhaps to the surprise of some, the New England Patriots and Denver Broncos, who are both 6-2 and atop their respective divisions with second-year quarterbacks at the helm, enter Week 9 with the longest active winning streaks in the NFL.
-During New England's winning streak, they've held all five opponents to 20 points or less while averaging nearly 31 points per game.
+During New England's winning streak, it has held all five opponents to 20 points or less while averaging nearly 31 points per game as the Pats rank third in the NFL with a +67 point differential.

 For the Broncos, it's been a different story having trailed at some point during all five wins.
 This week, the Patriots are 5.5-point favorites against the Falcons, as New England has also covered in five straight.
 Meanwhile, the Broncos are 1.5-point underdogs at Houston in a game where the over/under is just 40.5, as a pair of top-five scoring defenses go head-to-head.
 Before making any Week 9 NFL picks, be sure to see the exact NFL score predictions from SportsLine expert Eric Cohen.